November 2005 Bangladesh court bombing

-2005 November Bangladesh court bombing was a simultaneous suicide bombing of courts in Chittagong and Gazipur in Bangladesh carried out by Jamaat-ul-Mujahideen Bangladesh on 29 November 2005 that killed 8 people and injured over 100.
+The November 2005 Bangladesh court bombing was a simultaneous suicide bombing of courts in Chittagong and Gazipur in Bangladesh carried out by Jamaat-ul-Mujahideen Bangladesh on 29 November 2005 that killed 8 people and injured over 100.

 Attacks

 Jamaat-ul-Mujahideen Bangladesh had called for the abolition of secular laws and replacing them with Sharia law.
 They carried out a number of attacks in 2005 targeting the Judiciary.
-On 29 November 2005, a suicide bomber attacked the Gazipur Bar Association office on the ground floor of the Hall Building-2 in the Gazipur court house complex.
-The explosion killed 8 people, 3 of whom were lawyers and injured 50 lawyers.
-The bomber had entered wearing lawyers robes to disguise themselves.
-The same day and around the same time in Chittagong court two police officers were killed while the bomber survived.
+On 29 November 2005, a suicide bomber attacked the Gazipur Bar Association office on the ground floor of the Hall Building-2 in the Gazipur courthouse complex.
+The explosion killed 8 people, 3 of whom were lawyers, and injured 50 lawyers.
+The bomber had entered the complex wearing lawyers robes to disguise themselves.
+The same day and around the same time in Chittagong court building two police officers were killed while the bomber survived.
 In the explosion 16 people were injured including 13 police officers.